-- Disconnect the product from the power supply.
-Wear protective gloves. - To correct the chain tension, fully loosen the chain tension/guide bar locking knob, then tighten the chain tension/guide bar locking knob by turning it clockwise until it locks into place.
-Check the chain tension frequently.

-The chain tension is correct when the gap between the cutter in the chain and the bar is between 3 mm - 4 mm.
-Pull the chain in the middle of the lower side of the bar downwards (away from the bar) and measure the distance between the bar and the chain cutters.

-Tighten and lock the chain tension/guide bar locking knob by turning it clockwise.
+- Loosen the chain tensioner knob slightly by turning it counterclockwise. - To increase the chain tension, turn the chain tensioner adjustment ring clockwise and check the chain tension frequently.
+To reduce the chain tension, turn the chain tensioner adjustment ring counterclockwise and check the chain tension frequently. - 3.
+The chain tension is correct when the gap between the cutter in the chain and the bar is between 4 mm 5.5 mm.
+Pull the chain in the middle of the lower side of the bar downwards (away from the bar) and measure the distance between the bar and the chain cutters. - 4.
+Tighten the chain tensioner knob by turning it clockwise.